 Two have been arrested in relation to an officer assault that happened around 12:30 a.m.
 Sunday.
-The officer was responding to a noise disturbance at Hebron 121 Apartments at the 875 Union Station Parkway and was jumped while calling for backup to help remove guests who were no longer welcome on the premises, Capt.
+The officer was responding to a noise disturbance at apartments in the 800 block of Union Station Parkway and was jumped while calling for backup to help remove guests who were no longer welcome on the premises, Capt.
 Dan Rochelle said.

 Lewisville Police Department’s Officer J.M.
 Reid was off-duty at the time but was serving as a courtesy officer for the complex.
 He responded to a page concerning the noise disturbance and contacted the apartment’s resident, telling her to turn it down or the gathering would have to be shut down, Rochelle said.

 As the officer was leaving, the resident asked Reid to help her remove a guest who would not comply with the officer’s warning.
 When asked who was causing the problem, the resident pointed to Devin Christopher, 22, who was playing beer pong on a kitchen counter, according to a probable cause affidavit.

 Reid announced himself as a Lewisville police officer to those within the apartment and displayed his city-badge with his left hand.
 While Reid and the resident both told Christopher to leave multiple times, Christopher cursed at the officer and continued to play beer pong, the affidavit said.

 Rochelle said Reid stepped into the breezeway to call 911 to get additional patrol officers to assist him.
 As Reid was on the phone, Christopher ran towards the officer and punched Reid with a closed fist multiple times in the face, according to the affidavit, causing Reid to drop his phone out of reach.

 Reid grabbed Christopher around the upper shoulder area and right arm and threw him to the ground with a hip toss.
 While the two were fighting on the ground, several bystanders joined to help Christopher.